kevin10261/SQL-Tweet/README.md

 ## User Guide

 ### DataBase Import
-- Write the name of the database name which is "SQLdatabase.db"
+- Write the name of the database name which is "SQLdata.db"

 ### User Registration